shanukova/blackjack-js/README.md

-This repo is dedicated to simple Blackjack game using HTML, CSS, JS.
+This repo is dedicated to a simple Blackjack game using HTML, CSS, JS.
 ====================